QuokkaStake/cosmos-validators-exporter/README.md

 ## How can I configure it?

-All of the configuration is done via the .toml config file, which is passed to the application via the `--config` app parameter.
+All configuration is done via the .toml config file, which is passed to the application via the `--config` app parameter.
 Check `config.example.toml` for a config reference.

 ## How can I contribute?